Medicare Enrolled

 What this data tells you about Dr. De Sena

-Dr. Mary De Sena is a family medicine in Winter Haven, FL, with 20 years in practice.
+Dr. Mary De Sena is a family medicine specialist in Winter Haven, FL, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. De Sena performed 6,952 Medicare services across 3,785 unique beneficiaries.

 Between the years covered by Open Payments, Dr. De Sena received a total of $467 from 10 pharmaceutical and/or device companies across 22 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in family medicine.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.